ilastik/ilastik.github.io/documentation/basics/headless.md

 group: "basic-documentation"
 weight: 6
 ---
-# Headless Mode Operation
+# Headless Mode Operation - Using ilastik as a command line tool

 ## General

 ilastik has an interactive graphical user interface for training a classifier and refining your results.
-However, once you're happy with your classifier, you may wish to apply it to other images without bothering with the graphical user interface at all.
-For that use case, ilastik provides a command-line interface to the [batch processing]({{site.baseurl}}/documentation/basics/batch) applet, a.k.a. "headless mode".
+Once you're happy with your classifier, you may wish to apply it to several other images using the [Batch Processing Applet]({{site.baseurl}}/documentation/basics/batch).
+Still, if you wish to run ilastik from inside your automation scripts or in environments with no graphical capabilities (e.g.: HPC clusters), then you can use the "headless" mode, which will allow you to run ilastik as a command line tool.

-Except for the Carving Workflow, all workflows should be able to run in headless mode.
+Except for the Carving Workflow, all workflows are able to run in headless mode.

 In order to run ilastik in headless mode, you will need to use the graphical user interface to create a project and train a classifier by manually drawing annotations as usual (see, e.g. [Pixel Classification Workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html) or [Object Classification Workflow] for instructions on how to train your classifier).
 Once you're done with the training, save your project and quit ilastik.